 Not many people think about Corsica when they think about going to France.
 Often, the first thought is the French Riviera in the south for those who enjoy nice beaches.

-However, Corsica is a beautiful island that we featured in our article about the best islands to visit in the Mediterranean Sea, perfect for a quiet vacation in a mixed Italian–French culture.
+However, Corsica is a beautiful island that we featured in our article about the best islands to visit in the Mediterranean Sea, perfect for a quiet vacation in a mixed Italian–French culture but with a lot of things to see and a bit fewer tourists.

 Two cities to visit are Bastia, in the north, and Bonifacio, in the south.
 It’s easy to split the island in two by north and south because the geographical differences are stark.